brxken128/dexios/README.md

 You can install Dexios through cargo, with:

-Linux/FreeBSD:

-`RUSTFLAGS="-Ctarget-cpu=native -Ctarget-feature=+aes,+sse2,+sse4.1,+ssse3" cargo install dexios`

-Windows:

-`setx RUSTFLAGS "-Ctarget-cpu=native -Ctarget-feature=+aes,+sse2,+sse4.1,+ssse3" && cargo install dexios`
+`cargo install dexios`

-The `RUSTFLAGS` tell the Rust compiler to optimise the binary for your processor's architecture, and to enable features that will speed up cryptographic functions.
-It really is a **lot** faster!

 Or you can download a pre-compiled binary from [the releases page](https://github.com/brxken128/dexios/releases)!
-These binaries are built with CPU support for `aes`, `sse2`, `sse4.1`, and `ssse3` - if they error while running them, you will probably have to build Dexios yourself.
-Feel free to [open a Github issue](https://github.com/brxken128/dexios/issues) specifying your CPU and OS, and we can probably set up a Github action to build Dexios without this support (at the cost of performance).

 ## Donating